-Time to arrange all those agonised over, carefully selected and applied suspension components to give of their best.
+Time to arrange all those agonised-over, carefully selected and applied suspension components to give of their best.

 This is one of those subjects viewed as a ‘black art’, largely because of lack of understanding and confusion.
 The confusion part is because folk encompass the whole suspension set-up deal with suspension arrangement and design, lack of understanding instilling terror at the thought of ‘fiddling’ with the suspension components.
-The latter also fuelled by the knowledge that expensive specialist measuring equipment is needed.
+The latter also fueled by the knowledge that expensive specialist measuring equipment is needed.
 Well, there is no black art – you can work the magic.
-More a case of a long day’s labour made easier by having an assistant.
+More a case of a long day’s labor made easier by having an assistant.
 Only simple equipment is needed, and the relevant measuring equipment is available at real DIY money.

 The first – and essential - requirement is a level surface on which to work your magic.
 A surface with any gradient will cause the suspension to tilt in that direction, subtly affecting geometry readings in the case of mild gradient.
 Wildly altering it in the case of an ‘Everest’ one.
 I’m sure you’ve all observed the way your Mini’s suspension seems to have sunk on one side or the other (front and rear too) when parked on a gradient.
 That ‘sinking’ alters the significant suspension geometry angles.
 Whilst an absolutely flat floor is the pinnacle of surfaces to work on, the average concrete garage floor will be – through the nature of it’s construction – pretty much there.